Dali University: Academic exchanges

-Libraries and collection

-Dali University Libraries are networking, electronics and intelligence, and holding some 2.15 million volumes.

-Dali University has one collection, saving a lot of ethnic medicine literature and many historical references of the local culture that are more than one thousand years old.

 Rankings and reputation

+Dali University is an international university that enjoys a high reputation in Southeast Asia and throughout South Asia.
+As of 2013, there were more than 5000 international students graduated from Dali University.
+They were from 42 countries and regions, including Thailand, Laos, Cambodia, Nepal, India, Pakistan, Bangladesh, USA and South Korea.

 As of 2022, the Best Chinese Universities Ranking ranked Dali University 5th in Yunnan Province after (Yunnan University, Kunming University of Science and Technology, Yunnan Normal University, and Yunnan Agricultural University) and 308th in China.
 Dali is the only university in Dali City to rank among the top 5 universities in Yunnan province, apart from major universities, located in the provincial capital city of Kunming.

-Dili University ranked 2295th worldwide and 371th in China by the University Rankings by Academic Performance 2021/22.
+Dili University was ranked 2082th worldwide and 361th in China by the University Rankings by Academic Performance 2023/24.